Limited License Legal Technician Board

 The LLLT Board began its work in January 2013.
 As one of its first actions, the Board recommended family law as the first practice area in which to license LLLTs, which the Supreme Court unanimously approved in March 2013.

-The LLLT Board is expected to begin accepting applications for the licensing exam in late Summer 2014/early Fall 2014 and beginning licensing of LLLTs in late Fall 2014/early 2015.
+In early 2015, the LLLT Board is expected to begin accepting applications for the licensing exam in March 2015 and begin licensing of LLLTs in Spring 2015.

 On July 10, 2013, the Supreme Court approved amendments to APR 28.
 The amendments significantly changed the education and experience requirements for licensure.
 In order to apply for the LLLT exam, applicants must have completed: